netmagis/netmagis/client/dnswriteprol.md

     Default: `%NMLIBDIR%`

--t,--trace
+-d,--debug
+  : Display stack trace in case of internal errors and trace
-  : verbose trace requests to the Netmagis REST server (`netmagis-restd`).
+    requests to the Netmagis REST server (`netmagis-restd`).

-    Default: do not trace REST requests.
+    Default: do not display debug informations

 # EXIT STATUS